Adult Education Programming

 For more information on our course offering for Self Determination in the 20-21 school year, please click here.

 Our Adult Programming schedule currently runs from 12pm-5pm, Mondays through Thursdays.
 Full-time tuition for the school year is $18,500 (plus a $300 technology fee).
+Please click here for a la carte pricing information.
 Tuition Assistance for full-time students is available based on need and how much we are able to raise through our development efforts.

 An all-day schedule is also available for those who want to continue to build on their academic skills.
 Our all-day tuition cost is $30,325 (plus a $300 technology fee).
 Tuition assistance is also available for all-day students.